caioycosta/knusperli/README.md

 ## Notes on this repository

 This is a modified Knusperli that does not depend on Bazel to build - it's just a simple Makefile.
 Just run `make`.
+Binary will be named `a.exe` or `a.out` depending on your platform.

 This was motivated by the headache and pain in the arse that is to build Bazel on a Cygwin environment.
 There are hardcoded paths for binaries on Bazel's source for things like Python and the JDK.
 Python is not always installed as a binary named python.exe and the JDK does not need to reside in Program Files, among others.
 Also it seems like a big dependency for such a small project.